Beldon Katleman: Personal life

 In January 1941, Katleman married Leonore Cohn, whom he had met at the Hillcrest Country Club, the Jewish golf club in Los Angeles; Leonore was the niece of Columbia Pictures founder Harry Cohn.
 In 1942, They had a daughter named Diane Katleman Deshong.
 They resided in Beverly Hills, California.
 The couple separated in 1944 and divorced soon after; she married Lewis Rosenstiel in 1946.

 Death

-Katleman died on September 28, 1988, in Los Angeles, California.
+Katleman died on September 28, 1988, in Bel Air, Los Angeles, California.
 He was buried at the Hillside Memorial Park Cemetery in Culver City, California.